jmsaylor/slack-bookstore-bot/README.md

 You can join this Slack workspace where tests are being run: https://join.slack.com/t/garilovich/shared_invite/zt-inyo0lzm-odLLnOyDCSiGspe0NiiSAw

 Feel free to contact me about this project and submit any pull requests.
+I'd be happy to get anyone up to speed on the project.

 Twitter, Discord, & Github: jmsaylor
 Gmail: johnmsaylor@gmail.com